wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-ballerina-graphql-endpoint-via-a-service.md

 - Read access to issues and metadata
 - Read and write access to code, pull requests, and repository hooks

+    Alternatively, you can connect [Choreo sample apps repository](https://github.com/wso2/choreo-sample-apps/) without authorizing the GitHub app.
+Simply copy the repository URL into the **Provide Repository URL** section instead of step 6 in [Create a service component](#create-a-service-component)

+    !!! info
+        Authorizing the repository with the Choreo GitHub App is necessary to enable [**Auto Deploy**](https://wso2.com/choreo/docs/choreo-concepts/ci-cd/#deploy) for the component.

 Let's get started!

 ## Repository file structure